-The NSW Government (the Department of Planning, Industry and Environment – Crown Lands and Transport for NSW) will work with the Gundagai community to acknowledge the historical significance of the Prince Alfred Bridge (timber road viaduct).
+The NSW Government (the Department of Planning, Industry and Environment – Crown Lands and Transport for NSW) are working with the Gundagai community to acknowledge the historical significance of the Prince Alfred Bridge (timber road viaduct).

-The timber road viaduct has not operated since 1984 and is no longer needed for transport.
+The timber road viaduct has not operated since 1984 and has not been required for transport since that time.

-The timber road viaduct has deteriorated extensively in recent times and is in very poor condition, creating a public safety risk which would have only increased as it continued to deteriorate.
+The timber road viaduct had deteriorated extensively in recent times and was in very poor condition, creating a public safety risk which would have only increased as it continued to deteriorate.
 The risk to public safety and property would also increase if the structure were to collapse during a flood event.